longevityframework/longevity/longevity/src/jekyll/manual/context/config.md

 is where you choose your database.
 Right now, the options are `Cassandra`, `JDBC`, `InMem`, `MongoDB`, and `SQLite`.

 The `JDBC` back end is a generic back end that you can use for any databases with a JDBC driver.
 Unfortunately, we are not able to provide support for any JDBC driver other than SQLite, because we have no way of writing integration tests against this back end without specifying the JDBC driver, and the longevity framework team (i.e., me) already has their hands full supporting the other back ends.
 That said, we would be *more* than happy to give you help and advice in troubleshooting any problems.
-In fact, we've made it as easy as possible for you to build and maintain your own JDBC-flavored back end.
+In fact, we've tried to make it as easy as possible for you to build and maintain your own JDBC-flavored back end.
 See [these instructions](https://github.com/longevityframework/longevity/wiki/How-to-create-a-new-JDBC-back-end) for details.